Matt Potter

-Matthew James Potter (born 23 January 1970) is an English former footballer and current manager of Kansas City Current in the National Women's Soccer League.
+Matthew James Potter (born 23 January 1970) is an English former footballer and current sporting director of Bay FC in the National Women's Soccer League.

 Playing career

 From age 14 to 19 Potter was at Watford, where he played professionally as a central midfielder.
 He also played for the England under-19 national team.
 While at Brunel University London, he helped lead the team to a national college title in 1991.

 Managerial career

+In 1992, Potter moved to Long Island and joined Noga Soccer, where he coached, developed a curriculum and coordinated clinics and camps.
+From 1995 to 2003, he worked as a head coach and trainer at Sereno Soccer Club in Phoenix, Arizona.
+From 1998 he also worked on the coaching staff for the Regional IV (West) of the United States Youth Soccer Association Olympic Development Program.
+He was the head coach of the Scottsdale Community College women's team for one season in 2002, leading them to the ACCAC play-offs with a winning record.